sheilaanguiano/notes/java.md

 - Typically we put each class i its own file.
 - While you can have moe than one class in a file, all public classes need their own files, which is why we're not making our class `public`

+### Everything inherits from Object
+When thinking about Inheritance think of **IS** a Dog is an Animal.
+And everything in Java IS an OBJECT

 ```java
 public class Main {
     public static void main(String[] args) {